mzhang28/blog/src/content/posts/2023-08-31-thoughts-on-organization/index.md

 able to query for them.

-While new apps have been cropping up from time to time for a while now, I think something in common with the new ones these "journals" are really more like personal databases, and extracting structured fields is extremely important if you want any kind of smart understanding of what is being journaled.
+While new apps have been cropping up from time to time for a while now, I think a common trend that's starting to emerge is that these "journals" are really more like personal databases.
+Extracting structured fields is extremely important if you want any kind of smart understanding of what is being journaled.

-For example, I could write "took the car in for repair today", but if I wanted to find previous instances of this or make any kind of history, I would have to essentially do a pure text search.
+For example, I could write "weighed in at 135 pounds today", but if I wanted to find previous instances of this or make any kind of history, I would have to essentially do a pure text search.
 However, with structured data this could be different.